TheOtherRolesAU/TheOtherRoles/README.md

 - They shrink to the size of the child when they copies its look.
 - The color of the footprints does **not** change.
 - The Seer still sees the Morphlings role if they revealed it.
-- The other impostor still sees that they is an impostor (the name remains red).
+- The other impostor still sees that they are an impostor (the name remains red).

 ### Game Options
 | Name | Description |